 Sunset Ball Python

-The sunset ball python is entirely different from the Blue-Eyed Lucy.
-It was only first bred successfully a few years ago by Brian Barczyk, owner of BHB Reptiles.
-It was the result of a long-running project to breed it, which took years upon years since the animal’s unique genetic morph is recessive.
+The sunset ball python was first bred successfully a few years ago by Brian Barczyk of BHB Reptiles.
+It was the result of a long-running project to breed it, which took years since the animal’s unique genetic morph is recessive.

 Either way, the sunset ball python is a shade of burnt orange that’s unique among ball python morphs.
 Its colors fade first into a yellow and then into a creamy white on its underside.